What are the signs of a toxic workplace?

 Workplace toxicity can be experienced in several forms, whether it’s in-person, over the phone or a video link, or in writing.
 It can also extend to social or other events that are attended by workplace colleagues, but that take place outside the workplace.

-Not everyone notices workplace toxicity, as one person’s tolerance may be higher than someone else’s.
+Not everyone notices workplace toxicity, as one person’s tolerance to it may be higher than someone else’s.
 For example, a joke, gesture or physical action may have a negative effect on you, while another colleague may not have the same reaction.

 In general terms, if you’re working in a toxic environment, you will be worried about speaking up about the unpleasant behaviour you’re witnessing or being subjected to.